kohler/hotcrp/devel/apidoc/search.md

 search.

 The `q` parameter defines the search.
-The list of matching submission IDs is returned in the `ids` response property, ordered according to the search.
+The list of matching submission IDs is returned in the `ids` response field, ordered according to the search.

 The `t`, `qt`, `reviewer`, `sort`, and `scoresort` parameters can modify the search. `t` defines the collection of searched submissions. `t=viewable` is the